Learning Outcomes

 SQE1 Syllabus

-For SQE1, you need to understand the principles governing claims for pure economic loss as a specific aspect of the duty of care in negligence.
-This includes recognising situations where recovery is generally disallowed and the exceptions where a duty may arise, particularly concerning negligent statements.
-Pay attention to:
+For SQE1, you are required to understand the principles governing claims for pure economic loss as a specific aspect of the duty of care in negligence, including recognising situations where recovery is generally disallowed and the exceptions where a duty may arise, particularly concerning negligent statements, with a focus on the following syllabus points:

 - The definition and types of pure economic loss.